 (1) Determine the most suitable flight path among several candidate flight paths:

 USS/UTM provides multiple planned flight paths to the network, and network leverages the network analytics e.g. Movement Behaviour Analytics and/or QoS Sustainability Analytics, to determine the most suitable planned flight path among the candidates.

+When USS provides UAV flight path(s) to 5G network, the flight path is represented by the taking-off location and one or multiple airpaces.
+The airspace is expressed by shape of polygon, defined in TS 23.032[X].

 (2) Plan a flight path based on starting and ending point of the flight: